-Schedule: lectures in MT and tutorials in MT & HT
+Schedule: lectures and tutorials in TT

 Home to some of the oldest known anatomically modern human fossils and now providing compelling new evidence of the antiquity of modern forms of behaviour, southern Africa also has one of the richest and best understood rock art traditions in the world.
 In addition, anthropological research here has made a significant contribution to both the development and the critique of general models of huntergatherer economic and social organisation.